philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   its own ways to raise WTP.
   * (This is in contrast to Hamilton Helmer's Seven Powers, which puts more weight on strategic advantage, saying that operational excellence is not a durable differentiating strategy.
-Maybe they agree, but are referencing different timescales here).
+Maybe they agree, but are referencing different timescales?).

 ## Being Bad in the Service of Good (chap 17)

-* "Just as much as our job is to build something genuinely useful, something which really does make people's working lives simpler, more pleasant and more productive, our job is also to understand what people think they want and then translate the value of Slack into their terms." - Stewart Butterfield.
 * On the "hero executive" that can do everything: "the danger is to take this model of personal success and apply it to organizations.
 (Some) people can be good at almost everything, but companies cannot.
 Firms must pick and choose where they strive for excellence lest they be